chandu0101/dstore/README.md

 https://www.youtube.com/watch?v=zknylQ-7Nlg

+# perf

+tuples or records of class fields in gen mode

 # Code of Conduct
 If you want live happily in sri org, you need to adapt to two simple things diversity and equality.